-If you or a loved one was injured or killed because another driver failed to exercise the caution required of all drivers, then you may be eligible to collect compensation covering your losses.
-Call an Arnaudville car accident lawyer from our team at Laborde Earles Injury Lawyers will review your options and advise you of your next steps.
+If you or a loved one was injured because another driver failed to exercise the caution required of all drivers, then you may be eligible to collect compensation covering your losses.
+An Arnaudville car accident lawyer from Laborde Earles Injury Lawyers will review your options and advise you of your next steps.
 You likely have medical bills and other accident-related expenses from a car accident that was not your fault.
 You should not have to pay these costs, and you have the right to hold the liable party responsible.

 For a free legal consultation with a car accident lawyer serving Arnaudville, call (337) 777-7777

 You Generally Have One Year to File an Injury Lawsuit

 We encourage our clients to file legal action as early as possible.
 Louisiana allows injured parties only one year to sue a liable party for financial recovery over an injury, per CC Art.
 3492.
 You also have only one year to pursue a wrongful death action, as CC Art.2315.2 notes.

 These deadlines are not flexible in most cases.
 If you miss them, you risk losing your right to seek recovery from the party that injured you.
 The sooner you reach out to us, the sooner we can file your case on time in the proper court.

 Arnaudville Car Accident Lawyer Near Me (337) 777-7777

 We Seek Financial Recovery for Arnaudville Car Accident Victims